akukkonen/Moon/_posts/2019-12-17-eco2prototype.md

 comments: false
 ---

-<center> I made this prototype for my  User Interface Design course.
+<center> I made this prototype for my  User Interface Design course, where we were tasked with coming up with an app that would promote sustainable transportation and design a user interface for it.
 Made with Adobe XD. </center>
 {% capture images %}
   https://raw.githubusercontent.com/akukkonen/akukkonen.github.io/master/eco2startmenu.png
   https://raw.githubusercontent.com/akukkonen/akukkonen.github.io/master/eco2login.png